hay-67/ST10524381_PROG5121_Part1/README.md

 ---

 ## Project Information
-This project is a java-based login system for a chat application. it allows users to register by entering a username, password, and phone number.
+This project is a java-based login system for a chat application.
+It allows users to register by entering a username, password, and phone number.
 The system validates the input, and then allows the user to log in using the registered details.

 ---